-- 90. Any evaluation on transformational change will use the dimensions of transformational change as identified through the transformational change learning partnership and documented in the program design documents and evaluation guidance provided.
+- 89. Any evaluation on transformational change will use the dimensions of transformational change as identified through the transformational change learning partnership and documented in the program design documents and evaluation guidance provided.
 Similarly, any evaluation of just transition will consider the CIF just transition framework and its associated dimensions.
 The guidance and questions provided in the ACT design document related to just transition, transformational change and gender will be used to structure both formative and summative evaluative processes.
 Key questions to consider include: - a.
 Who is involved and empowered during transition processes?
 (Procedural Justice) - b.
 Who benefits and who loses in transition processes?
 (Distributional Justice) - c.
 What is needed, what is planned and are they aligned?
 (Relevance) - d.
 What systems need to be changed and how?
 (Systemic Change) - e.
 What is the relationship between urgency and complexity and how is this being managed?
 (Speed) - f.
 What scaling is required/ was achieved?
 (Scale) - g.
 What capacity is being built to achieve sustainable development pathways?
-(Adaptive Sustainability) - A variety of evaluation methodologies may be deployed with a particular emphasis on 91. enhancing participation in evaluation and learning processes as well as ensuring the rapid use of information for learning and course correction where required.
-64 scientific and data-driven research, modelling, and randomized control trial-based analyses of the program's impacts and effectiveness.
+(Adaptive Sustainability) - 90.
+A variety of evaluation methodologies may be deployed with a particular emphasis on enhancing participation in evaluation and learning processes as well as ensuring the rapid use of information for learning and course correction where required.64

+64 The ACT program's monitoring, evaluation and learning framework is also supplemented and supported by rigorous, independent research via the CIF-DIME Research Program.
+The program encompasses, among others, bespoke scientific and data-driven research, modelling, and randomized control trial-based analyses of the program's impacts and effectiveness.
 DIME, and its team of economists and researchers, offers a variety of different research tools, depending on the topic, context, and partnering nation: from, at the front end, computable-general-equilibrium (CGE) macroeconomic modelling and original microdata collection to, on the ground, randomized-controlled trials that leverage local DIME team members providing close, hands-on field support.
 At the early and IP stages, the CIF-DIME program provides research capacities to establish baselines, and fill evidence gaps and test lines of impact within the IP's theory of change.
 At advanced stages of the pipeline, the program can be utilized to conduct diagnostics and establish comparative lines of inquiry that test the effectiveness of varying modes of policy and programming.
 At project deployment stage, DIME's economists and research teams will deploy rigorous impact evaluations, working closely with project teams on the ground to conduct robust testing and learning, and provide the project, the country and the ACT program with data inputs and real-time analytics that can raise the effectiveness and quality of implementation.